Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Introduction

-To successfully identify causal effect under network interference, one straightforward way is to conduct randomized experiments and use difference in means type estimators to estimate causal effect based on the experimental data~\citep{leung2022causal, leung2022rate, leung2023network,gao2023causal}.
+To successfully identify causal effect under network interference, one straightforward way is to conduct randomized experiments and use the difference in means type estimators to estimate causal effect based on the experimental data~\citep{leung2022causal, leung2022rate, leung2023network,gao2023causal}.
 Such design is related to many applications~\citep{ciotti2020covid, cai2015social}.
-For instance, \citet{ciotti2020covid} suggested the randomized experiment on a group of volunteering patients to investigate the therapeutic average treatment effects of various drugs for influenza, e.g., Covid-19, where each individual's status of cure is influenced by the treatment assignment of their neighboring individuals.
+For instance, \citet{ciotti2020covid} suggested the randomized experiment on a group of volunteering patients to investigate the therapeutic average treatment effects of various drugs for influenza, e.g., COVID-19, where each individual's status of cure is influenced by the treatment assignment of their neighboring individuals.
 In practice, an experiment may consist of multiple rounds, and researchers may wish to use the experimental data from the previous rounds to enhance the social welfare of the experimental participants by minimizing the regret of the future rounds~\citep{mok2021managing}.
 This requires us to consider the trade-off between the \emph{estimation accuracy} of the causal effect and the \emph{cumulative regret} of the experiment.
 Apparently, such an online experiment represents a more complex design than offline.
-For example, if experimental designers directly borrow the Bernoulli sampling in offline design~\citep{leung2022causal}, they may result in a large regret.
+For example, if experimental designers directly borrow the Bernoulli sampling in offline design~\citep{leung2022causal}, they would empirically result in a regret linear to round time due to the lack of optimal strategy exploration.
 This motivates us to design a sequential policy that theoretically guarantees the optimal trade-off between the two objectives under interference.
-Besides, such sequential policy is also relevant to interference-based Multi-Armed Bandit (MAB) literature~\citep{jia2024multi, agarwal2024multi}, which focuses primarily on minimizing regret rather than improving estimation accuracy.
+Besides, such sequential policy is also relevant to multi-armed bandits with network interference literature~\citep{jia2024multi, agarwal2024multi}, which focuses primarily on minimizing regret rather than improving estimation accuracy.